CNSK2412/cnsk2412/README.md

 - 💻 **Hobbies:** Coding, Mobile Game Development, Exploring AI, Blogging Tech Articles
 - 🏆 **Achievements:**
   - Built multiple AI-driven apps in Flutter
-  - Integrated Bluetooth & NFC in real-world applications
+  - Integrated IOT in real-world applications
   - Developed a cost-effective **AirTag alternative** using Flutter & Firebase
 - 🎮 **Gaming Enthusiast:** Loves developing and playing mobile games!
 - 🚀 **Why I Code:** I believe technology has the power to solve real-world problems, and I'm passionate about creating apps that make life easier and more fun!